rdiDebug/GetCleanData/README.md

 ...

 You should create one R script called run_analysis.R that does the following.

 1. Merges the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+- Uses descriptive activity names to name the activities in the data set.
-4. Appropriately labels the data set with descriptive variable names.
+- Appropriately labels the data set with descriptive variable names.
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject."
+- Creates a second, independent tidy data set with the average of each variable for each activity and each subject."

 #Course Project